sbhuller98/WOWA-Challenge/README.md

 I have provided some data at [data/rates.json](data/rates.json).
 It follows the above format.

-As for the logos, feel free to take them from our website (right-click and `Save image`).
+As for the logos, I have included some in `/data/logos`.
+Feel free to take them from our website (right-click and `Save image`).

 ## Information About Mortgages

 Mortgages come in two types: Fixed-rate and Variable-rate.
 Short form: Fixed and Variable.

 Mortgage terms represent the number of years a single mortgage contract is signed for and is usually 5 years, but can range between 1 to 10 years.

 Each year and type have their own set of rates.

 Mortgage amortization represents the number of years it will take to pay off the mortgage if you make just the regular payments.
 Amortizations in Canada can range from 20 to 30 years, with 25 years being the most common.